pact-foundation/pact-jvm/pact-jvm-consumer-groovy/README.md

         def alice_service = new PactBuilder() // Create a new PactBuilder alice_service {
-            service_consumer "Consumer" 	// Define the service consumer by name has_pact_with "Alice Service"   // Define the service provider that it has a pact with port 1234                       // The port number for the service.
+            serviceConsumer "Consumer" 	// Define the service consumer by name hasPactWith "Alice Service"   // Define the service provider that it has a pact with port 1234                       // The port number for the service.
 It is optional, leave it out to
                                             // to use a random one

             given('there is some good mallory') // defines a provider state.
-It is optional. upon_receiving('a retrieve Mallory request') // upon_receiving starts a new interaction with(method: 'get', path: '/mallory')		// define the request, a GET request to '/mallory' will_respond_with(						// define the response we want returned
+It is optional. uponReceiving('a retrieve Mallory request') // upon_receiving starts a new interaction withAttributes(method: 'get', path: '/mallory')		// define the request, a GET request to '/mallory' willRespondWith(						// define the response we want returned
                 status: 200,
                 headers: ['Content-Type': 'text/html'],
                 body: '"That is some good Mallory."'